protobufjs/protobuf.js/README.md

 npm install --save-dev protobufjs-cli
 ```

-The CLI is a JS-native protobuf.js toolchain.
-It does not require `protoc`, but optionally provides `protoc-gen-pbjs` for `protoc`-based workflows.
+The CLI is a JS-native protobuf.js toolchain that does not require setting up `protoc`.
+If you prefer a `protoc`-based workflow, it provides `protoc-gen-pbjs` as an option.

 #### Browser builds